 Faking sick as a way to skip school can be considered just normal kid behavior until the act becomes a common one.
 If you notice your child wanting to stay home from school more often, there could be more behind excessive absences than just an upset stomach.

 Are they really sick?

-“If you can rule out that they don’t have a fever or are coming down with the flu, it could be because they are nervous about change or being separated from the parents, even if it’s only for a short time,” says Jackie Meyers, a licensed professional counselor from Royal Oak who has been in practice for 12 years.
+“If you can rule out that they don’t have a fever or are coming down with the flu, it could be because they are nervous about change or being separated from the parents, even if it’s only for a short time,” says Jackie Meyers, a licensed professional counselor in southeast Michigan.
 “It’s a big transition for them.”

 Kids have anxieties just as adults do, but tend to manifest psychological symptoms in a physical way.
 Meyers says this is more commonly seen in younger children.

 “Kids don’t have the insight to say, ‘I’m feeling anxious today.'”
 Meyers suggests the best way to identify this is by talking to your children about their school experiences and normalizing the feeling that it’s OK to be nervous and scared.
 Talk to them about what big events are coming up and see if you can narrow it down to a specific cause.